Admissions: Transfer: FAQ

 Are there GCU scholarship opportunities for transfer students?

 Yes, scholarships are available for new transfer students who are enrolled full time at the GCU Lakewood campus.
 The admission cumulative GPA is based upon all college credits earned by the student at the time of application.
 Students must maintain satisfactory academic status as a full-time student at the Lakewood campus to maintain eligibility.
-While the university reserves the right to adjust scholarship amounts based upon external financial aid, the following awards may be available:

 Are there on-campus parking lots accessible to transfer students?